Chiissu/homebrew-macchiato/README.md

 > 🔄: This package autoupdates itself everyday using Github actions
 >
-> ✏️: Packages from myself or affiliated author
+> ✏️: Official packages from myself or affiliated maintainer

 ## Casks